1. Asset management planning guidance

 School Facility Area Schedules

 The schedules set out the number and type of learning spaces and/or square metres of space that are required for a school of a certain size and type.
+At each enrolment band, the schedules detail the mix of relocatable and permanent of facilities that can be considered as part of a funded project.

 At each enrolment band, schools are allocated a combination of permanent buildings and relocatable buildings as per the schedules.